WRManns/README-generator/README.md

     ## Description

-    Template that takes in User input and generates a ReadMe.md document in Node.js.
+    Generate a ReadMe.md document from a User's input into a template run using Node.js.

     ## Installation